MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/contribute-csp-reference.md

 ## Provide feedback on documentation

 As most of the CSP articles are automated, the feedback for these articles is best addressed when submitted using [Feedback Hub app](https://support.microsoft.com/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332).
-However for non-automated content, use the [Microsoft Learn documentation contributor guide][CONTRIB-1].
+However for nonautomated content, use the [Microsoft Learn documentation contributor guide][CONTRIB-1].

-Use the sections below to determine where you should submit feedback.
+Use these sections to determine where you should submit feedback.

 ### Feedback for policy description